Bluevine Business Line of Credit Review

 When applying for a business line of credit, Bluevine will ask for permission to access your business checking account data through Plaid.
 Alternatively, you could opt to provide bank statements from the past three months.

-You will also be asked to provide basic contact and personal information and documents for yourself and your business, including your business tax ID or Employer Identification Number (EIN), annual revenue and information about any existing financing.
+You will also be asked to provide basic contact and personal information and documents for yourself and your business, including your business tax ID or Employer Identification Number (EIN), articles of incorporation, and/or a W-9.

 Alternatives to Bluevine